 So, most people “get” the apparent, you are what you eat, even kids understand this.
 What most people, even figure and physique athletes, don’t “get” is that failing to have the proper nutrients in the right amounts flowing on a consistent basis will prevent fat burning, and I mean stop it dead in its tracks.

 How does NOT eating the correct foods halt fat loss?
 Good question.
 It’s really quite simple.
-High quality foods, those containing nutrients your body can use for building purposes, energy purposes, and elimination purposes rank as proper foods for body transformations due to the fact that they build muscle and burn fat.
+High-quality foods, those containing nutrients your body can use for building purposes, energy purposes, and elimination purposes rank as proper foods for body transformations due to the fact that they build muscle and burn fat.
 It’s a fact that nutrient-dense foods supply vitamins, minerals, fiber, essential fatty acids, and phytonutrients necessary for health, muscle growth and fat loss.

 Sure, you can lose some weight by lowering calories and even carbs.
 However, if you eat a lot of fibrous carbs and drink adequate water, you’d be surprised at how body fat will just start literally melting off your body.

 Bottom line, eat a balanced diet that is natural and packed with fibrous veggies and drink a lot of water in your contest prep.
+That’s one of the best fat loss strategies I can tell you.

 No Crazy Dieting Tactics (Unless it is 100% Absolutely Necessary)

 Try carb-cycling, wait, cutting carbs works, but what about re-feeding?
 Wait, I got it, throw in a cheat meal.
 Oh wait, gluten-free is the latest craze.
 No, do a low fat diet, or was that a high fat diet?
 Yes, the Anabolic Diet or the ABCDE Program.
 Yes, there was an ABCDE “Diet”(Anabolic Burst Cycling of Diet Exercise).
+These are not fat loss strategies.

 These examples are EXACTLY why I don’t jump on the bandwagon of the new kid on the block mentality.
 What is all so intriguing and promising typically delivers little if any results.
 Now, I can’t say that all of these are belly-up like dead fish in the water.
 I’ve seen the one or two dedicated athletes implement one or a few of the above diets.
 A trainer I partnered with in 1997-1998 gave his all to the Anabolic Diet.
 It worked for him as long as he did it.
 Once it was over, so was he.
 He swole up like a Macy’s Day Float because the diet was just too rigid for the average person.